Soybean Diseases

 How is a HG Type test conducted?

-To determine the HG Type of a SCN population, we put the nematodes on soybean lines with different genes for SCN resistance in the greenhouse under controlled conditions (Figure 1).
+To determine the HG Type of a SCN population, the nematodes are grown on soybean lines with different genes for SCN resistance in the greenhouse under controlled conditions (Figure 1).
 These conditions are similar to those under which resistant soybean varieties are developed.

-After 30 days, enough time for SCN females to develop, we count the numbers of females that form on the roots of the various resistant soybean lines (Figures 2 and 3).
-We compare these numbers to the number of females that formed on a standard susceptible soybean variety.
-Finally, we note which resistant soybean lines show elevated development by the SCN population.
+After 30 days, enough time for SCN females to develop, the numbers of females that form on the roots of the various resistant soybean lines are counted (Figures 2 and 3) and compared to the number of females that form on a standard susceptible soybean variety.
+Finally, the resistant soybean lines with elevated development by the SCN population are noted in the HG type designation.
 “Elevated development” means that a resistant line has 10% or more of the number of females that developed on the susceptible variety.

 How do I interpret the results of a HG Type test?